 Ho’s article, “Comedic Relief in a Culture of Uncertainty: The Contribution of Life Magazine to 1920s America,” has just been published in the fall issue of New Errands: the Undergraduate Journal of American Studies.

-Kathleen L. Daly successfully defended her dissertation entitled “Fit to Mother: Women, Architecture, and the Performance of Health, 1865-1930.”
-Congrats Dr. Daly!
+Kathleen Daly has successfully defended her dissertation, “Fit to Mother: Women, Architecture, and the Performance of Health, 1865-1930.”
+Congratulations, Dr. Daly!

 Molly Geidel (AMNESP PhD, 2011) was recently offered the equivalent of a tenure-track appointment at the University of Manchester in England.
 Her official title is Lecturer in Twentieth Century American Cultural History in the Division of English, American Studies and Creative Writing.